bloodazinv/Coject/README.md

 <img src="https://www.linkpicture.com/q/intro_2.jpg" width="250px">

 ### 2. Home page shows the overview of all tasks.
-Meanwhile user can add new tasks by touching the button on the left-botton corner.
+Meanwhile user can add new tasks by touching the button at the left-bottom corner.

 <img src="https://www.linkpicture.com/q/checkboardlist_1.jpg" width="250px">